HONG KONG DISNEYLAND

 TICKETS

-Hong Kong Disneyland Main Entrance – daily from 30 minutes before park opening until park closing time at either the Main Entrance Ticket Booths or the Guest Relations Windows.
+and at Hong Kong Disneyland Main Entrance – daily from 30 minutes before park opening until park closing time at either the Main Entrance Ticket Booths or the Guest Relations Windows.

-Travel agents – tickets can be purchased from selected travel agents.
+Travel agents – tickets can be purchased from selected travel agents;

 Disneyland Hotel guests – guests of Hong Kong Disneyland Hotel and Disney’s Hollywood Hotel are guaranteed admission to the park for the duration of their stay.
 Contact the Reservation Centre on (852) 1 830 830 or e-mail using the “contact us” form on the website.